 Local government area reports

-These reports include the destination pathways of year 12 completers and early school leavers for each LGA within Victoria.
+These reports include the 2020 destination pathways of 2019 Year 12 completers and Year 12 non-completers for each LGA within Victoria.